svcTheDev/easyBudget/README.md

 - Start to edit the different charts

 # 11/12/2022
-- Fix font family whole page
+- Fix font family whole page ✅

+# 12/12/2022
-- Start to edit the different charts
+Start to edit the different charts
+- Create the all balances and print them on the chart ✅
+- Create a localStorage folder apart
+-

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅